boikonur/arduino-proffieboard/README.md

 ### How do I know if uploads are working?

- Look at the bottom secton of the arduino program.
+ Look at the bottom section of the arduino program.
 The progress of the upload will show in red text.
-Unfortunately arduino will not scroll down automatically as uploads are taking place, so if you want to see how it's doing you have to  keep scrolling down while it's working.
+Unfortunately, arduino will not scroll down automatically as uploads are taking place, so if you want to see how it's doing you have to keep scrolling down while it's working.

 ### Recovering from a broken upload

- Sometimes a faulty sketch can render the normal USB Serial based integration into the Arduindo IDE not working.
-In this case plugin the Proffieboard and toggle the RESET button while holding down the BOOT button and program a known to be working sketch to go ack to a working USB Serial setup.
+ Sometimes a faulty sketch can render the normal USB Serial based integration into the Arduino IDE not working.
+In this case plug in the Proffieboard and toggle the RESET button while holding down the BOOT button and program a known to be working sketch to go back to a working USB Serial setup.

 ### Connection issues

 #### Windows 10
  Go to the control panel and click on Bluetooth & other devices.
 It should either show "Proffieboard" or "STM32 BOOTLOADER".
-If you hold BOOT and click RESET, is hould show "STM32 BOOTLOADER".
+If you hold BOOT and click RESET, it should show "STM32 BOOTLOADER".
 If neither show up, try a different USB port or cable.

 #### Linux
  Running ```sudo tail -f /var/log/kern.log``` will show you when things connect and disconnect, the lsusb command is also helpful.

-## Altenative installation method for developers
+## Alternative installation method for developers

  1. ```cd <SKETCHBOOK>```, where ```<SKETCHBOOK>``` is your Arduino Sketch folder:
   * OS X: ```~/Documents/Arduino```